 - In 2010, the injuries and deaths attributed to motorbike crashes cost the United States of American losses amounting to $12 billion in medical costs and productivity.

-In a past study that was done between 2001 and 2008 by the CDC showed that more than 34,000 motorbike riders were killed in accidents, which represented a 55% increase.
+In a past study that was done between 2001 and 2008 by the CDC showed that more than 34,000 motorcycle accident victims lost their lives, which represented a 55% increase.
 Furthermore, over 1.22 million people were treated for various non-fatal injuries associated with motorcycle crashes during that period.

 According to a survey done by the NHTSA (National Highways Traffic Safety Administration) showed that of the many fatalities that happened in 2010, 706 were avoidable if those involved had worn a helmet.
 Of the same recorded fatalities, 29% of those accidents that result in deaths involved alcohol intoxication.
 35% of the cases included in speeding motorcyclists.
 Additional data from the NHTSA shows the following statistics:

 - Motorbike riders are 35 times likely to die from a crash or collision that drivers in cars.

 - More than 10% of road accidents in the U.S. involve bikers.

 - Helmets are essential protective wear that can lower accident fatalities by as much as 37%.